A Brief Guide to the Black Mountain School

 Olson, who taught at the college from 1948 to 1956 and was its last rector, coined the term "projective verse" in 1950.
 The idea of projective verse centers around process rather than product and owes much to objectivists like William Carlos Williams and modernists like Ezra Pound.
 This "composition by field" urges poets to simultaneously remove their subjectivity from their poems and "project" the energy of their work directly to the reader.
 Spontaneity and "the act of the poem" therefore take the place of reason and description.

 Creeley was a student and a teacher at the college.
 At once Olson's pupil and his peer, Creeley quickly became a tremendously influential figure, especially as editor of the groundbreaking Black Mountain Review.
 Derived from the same theories, Olson's work was expansive and filled the page while Creeley's operated by means of compressed, narrow columns.

-Robert Duncan and Denise Levertov spent time at the college, became prominent projectivist figures, and were themselves a dichotomous pair.
+Duncan and Levertov spent time at the college, became prominent projectivist figures, and were themselves a dichotomous pair.
 Intimate friends for years, the relationship between the two became strained when Levertov deviated from Duncan's "grand collage" poetics and infused humanist politics into her verse.

 The projectivist approach extended easily into open long-forms, beautifully rendered—and some might say completed—in Olson's Maximus poems, Creeley's Pieces, and Duncan's "Structure of Rime" and "Passages."